France-ioi/TaskPlatform/README.md

 ## Testing

-Fill tm_platform with a platform with id `1`.
+Make sure config is in test mode (see config.php).

-Run `php submission-manager/tests/tests.php` to load some data.
+Run `php shared/insertTestsSubmission.php` to load some data.

+Then

+    task.html?sPlatform=http%253A%252F%252Falgorea.pem.dev

+Should lead to a decently working task with no need for token (useful to test outside a platform).

 ## TODO